Manicarus/szurubooru-scripts/README.md

 * No quotes around strings
 * Separate tags by comma with no whitespaces

+You'll probably want to create another Token for szurubooru account since Web Login Token changes everytime you login.
+Please be aware that the Token that is created within the web interface cannot be used for `config.ini`.
-We can generate our API token with following command:
+The actual API Token must be generated with the following command:
-`echo -n username:token | base64`
+`echo -n <username>:<token> | base64`

 ## ToDo's
 * Handle user input better